t-w/ADFlib/README.md

 a big-endian CPU: MC68EC020 14MHz).

-Recent versions were built and tested in a CI system (GitHub Actions) on Linux (Debian, Ubuntu), Windows (MSVC, CygWin and MSYS2) and MacOs.
+Recent versions were built and tested in a CI system (GitHub Actions) on Linux (Debian, Ubuntu), Windows (MSVC, CygWin and MSYS2) and MacOS.

 It should be possible to build on (or cross-compile for) other systems.